Sakura and Snow

 "Sumeragi-san!"

+Subaru nodded gently.
 "It's all right," he replied.
 "You don't need my forgiveness.
-You've been patient with me when I haven't deserved your patience."
-He closed his free hand around the strap of his bag, not wanting to reach down and through his jeans touch those scars once again, not wanting to show how deeply they marked him, body and spirit.
-It had been Arashi who'd healed him on that terrible night, on a suggestion from, of all people, Sorata, who had speculated that the magical shifting of muscle and bone that unleashed the priestess's sword might be turned to use upon another person.
+You've been patient with me even when I haven't deserved your patience."
+He closed his free hand around the strap of his bag, not wanting to reach down and through his jeans touch those scars once more, not wanting to show how deeply they marked him, body and spirit.
+It had been Arashi who had healed him on that terrible night, on a suggestion from, of all people, Sorata, who had speculated that the magical shifting of muscle and bone that unleashed the priestess's sword might be turned to use upon another person.
 Just as it had been Sorata who'd ripped through his failing wards, preventing him from doing more harm to himself...those were debts he knew he never could repay.

-"You healed me when I needed healing," Subaru murmured, "and I never thanked you for it...and now you've given me another gift as well.
+"You healed me when I needed healing," Subaru murmured, "and I never thanked you for it.
+And now you've given me another gift.
 I owe you."

-The priestess tilted her head just a little, wearing the barest suggestion of a smile.
-It would probably take her a long time to sort all this out, but at least for the moment she was letting him go.
-He admired her graciousness just as much as her tenacity--and even more so the places where they met like this, in perfect balance.
+The priestess tilted her head, favoring him with the barest suggestion of a smile.
+It would probably take her a long time to sort all this out, but at least she was letting him go.
+He admired her graciousness just as much as her tenacity, and even more so the places where they met like this, in perfect balance.
 She was so consummately composed, so complete in herself....

 No wonder she was lonely, he realized.